-The fabcar sample app creates a set of 10 cars, of different color, make, model and owner.
+The fabcar sample app creates a set of 10 cars each with a unique identity; a different color, make, model and owner.
 Here's what the ledger looks like after the first four cars have been created.

-The visual vocabulary expressed in facts is as follows: The ledger L, comprises a world state, W and a blockchain, B. W contains four states with keys: CAR1, CAR2, CAR3 and CAR4.
+The ledger, L, comprises a world state, W and a blockchain, B. W contains four states with keys: CAR1, CAR2, CAR3 and CAR4.
 B contains two blocks, 0 and 1.
 Block 1 contains four transactions: T1, T2, T3, T4.

-We can see that the ledger world state contains states that correspond to CAR0, CAR1, CAR2 and CAR3.
-CAR0 has a value which indicates that it is a blue Toyota Prius, owned by Tomoko, and we can see similar states and values for the other cars.
+We can see that the world state contains states that correspond to CAR0, CAR1, CAR2 and CAR3.
+CAR0 has a value which indicates that it is a blue Toyota Prius, currently owned by Tomoko, and we can see similar states and values for the other cars.
 Moreover, we can see that all car states are at version number 0, indicating that this is their starting version number - they have not been updated since they were created.

-We can also see that the ledger blockchain contains two blocks.
+We can also see that the blockchain contains two blocks.
 Block 0 is the genesis block, though it does not contain any transactions that relate to cars.
 Block 1 however, contains transactions T1, T2, T3, T4 and these correspond to transactions that created the initial states for CAR0 to CAR3 in the world state.
 We can see that block 1 is linked to block 0.